 What is a public beach?

 A public or semi-public bathing area is defined as any bathing area, other than a private residential bathing area intended to be used collectively by people for sunning or bathing.
-A bathing area is defined as any public or semi -public quarries, ponds, gravel pits, lakes, barrows pits, damned streams, streams, rivers and other similar bodies of water man made or natural.
-Bathing areas do exclude swimming pools, spas, wading pools, and other pools covered by the state regulation and private bathing areas.
+A bathing area is defined as any public or semi-public quarries, ponds, gravel pits, lakes, barrows, pits, damned streams, streams, rivers, and other similar bodies of water man-made or natural.
+Bathing areas do exclude swimming pools, spas, wading pools, and other pools covered by state regulations and private bathing areas.

 Beach Monitoring Program –Ohio Department of Health

 Ohio conducts a monitoring and notification program of selected public and semi-private beaches located along the Ohio/Lake Erie border.
 The purpose of beach monitoring is to test the water quality of the state’s swimming beach waters and to notify the public whenever bacteria levels present a potential health risk to those engaged in water activities.
-Beach Guard provides data on advisories as well as monitoring activity.
+Beach Guard provides data on advisories and monitoring activity.

 Environmental Assessments